AdrienLEIB/pokeReact/README.md

-## Liste des modules node à installer:
+## Llist of node modules to install
 - yarn install or npm install

-## Comment lancer le projet
+## How to Start the project
-- placer vous à la racine du projet
+- place yourself at the root of the project
 - yarn start

-## Liste des routes disponibles
+## List of available routes
-- / -> affiche l'ensemble des pokémons
+- / -> Display all pokemons
-- /teams -> affiche l'équipe
+- /teams -> Display your team
-- /fight -> lance le combat contre arceus
+- /fight -> start the fight vs Arceus

-## Mise en prod
+## Production
 - https://pokefightreact.herokuapp.com/